Ghanaian anti-LGBTQ bill

-The Ghanaian anti-LGBT+ bill (formally the Human Sexual Rights and Family Values Bill) is a proposed law in Ghana that would introduce wide-ranging restrictions on LGBTQ rights.
+The anti-LGBTQ bill in Ghana, formally the Human Sexual Rights and Family Values Bill, is a pending law in Ghana that would introduce wide-ranging restrictions on LGBTQ rights.
 The bill was approved by the Parliament of Ghana on 28 February 2024 with bipartisan support and would only have come into effect if signed into law by then-President Nana Akufo-Addo, since succeeded as president by John Dramani Mahama.
 The bill lapsed with the dissolution of Ghana's parliament prior to the 2024 Ghanaian general election.
 In March 2025, a group of 10 MPs reintroduced it as a private member's bill, which must begin the parliamentary process again from the start; President Mahama said that while he supported the principle of the legislation, he would prefer it to be introduced as a government bill rather as a private member's bill.
+The anti-LGBTQ+ bill passed in Ghana's parliament in May 2026.
+The bill still needs to be signed by president of Ghana, John Mahama before it becomes law.
+Mahama has indicated that he will support the bill's passage.

 Background

 Homosexuality in Ghana was first criminalised under the Offences Against the Person Act 1861, a law introduced during British rule.
 The Act was implemented in all British colonies.
 Following independence, Section 104 of the Ghanaian Criminal Code of 1960 criminalised "unnatural carnal knowledge."